 So what is so special with our method that allows such fast learning?

-Well, other learning materials teach ROS to the student with all the ins and outs of every specific ROS subject, following a logic order (a logic order for a person who knows ROS, not for a newcomer).
+Well, other learning materials teach ROS to the student with all the ins and outs of every specific ROS subject, following a logic order (a logic order for a person who knows ROS, not fora newcomer).
 We call those teaching materials as reference materials.
-We say that those materials are built for the teacher not for the student, in order to allow the teacher to
+We say that those materials are built for the teacher not for the student, in order to allow the teacher structure in his head what he already knows, courses@robotigniteacademv.com and make him able to access the material anytime he needs to check something.
+Basically they are building reference guides.